Common use of Duration of Right to Challenge Clause in Contracts

 AutoNDA by SimpleDocs

 Duration of Right to Challenge.
-The Government may review the validity of any restriction on technical data, delivered or to be delivered under a contract, asserted by the Contractor Performer or subcontractor.
-During the period within three (3) years of final payment on a contract or within three (3) years of delivery of the technical data to the Government, whichever is later, the Contracting Agreement Officer may review and make a written determination to challenge the restriction.
-The Government may, however, challenge a restriction on the release, disclosure or use of technical data at any time if such technical data--data—
+The Government, when there are reasonable grounds, may review and challenge the validity of any restriction asserted by the contractor or subcontractor on the Governments Government’s rights to use, modify, reproduce, release, perform, display, or disclose technical data or computer software delivered, to be delivered, or otherwise provided by the Contractor or subcontractor in the performance of a contract.
+During the period within three (3) years of final payment on a contract, or within three three (3) years of delivery of the technical data or computer software to the Government, whichever is later, the Contracting Officer may review and make a written determination to challenge any restriction.
+The Government may, however, challenge a restriction on the release, disclosure, or use of technical data or computer software at any time if such technical data or computer software: (1) Is publicly available; (2) Has been furnished to the United States without restriction; or (3) Has been otherwise made available without restriction.

 Appears in 1 contract